Data, Models, and Other Technical Resources for a Watershed Approach

 National Wetlands Inventory Center: The National Wetlands Inventory (NWI) of the U.S. Fish and Wildlife Service produces information on the characteristics, extent, and status of the nation's wetlands and deepwater habitats.
 This database is used by federal, state, and local agencies; academic institutions; the U.S. Congress; and the private sector.

-STORET Water Quality Data (WQX): The STORET (short for STOrage and RETrieval) Data Warehouse is a repository for water quality, biological, and physical data and is used by state environmental agencies, EPA and other federal agencies, universities, private citizens, and many others.
+Water Quality Data (WQX): The Water Quality Exchange (WQX) is where partners submit water quality data and the Water Quality Portal is the mechanism to retrieve water monitoring data from EPA.
+Water quality, biological, and physical data is used by state environmental agencies, EPA and other federal agencies, universities, private citizens, and many others.

 Water Quality Reporting Database (ATTAINS): This database displays the most current available information provided by the states in their biennial integrated water quality assessment reports prepared under sections 305(b) and 303(d) of the Clean Water Act.